The $B(E2)$ anomaly: Evidence for a low-lying mixed-symmetry collective excitation mode: Abstract

 \section{Abstract}

-{ Several instances of exceptionally low values of the ratio $\frac{B(E2; 4^+_1\rightarrow 2^+_1)}{B(E2; 2^+_1\rightarrow 0^+_{\mathrm{gs}})} ~(``B_{4/2}") <1$ have been observed in two neutron deficient regions of the nuclear chart: tungsten, osmium, platinum isotopes with neutron numbers around $N=94$ and tellurium, xenon isotopes with neutron numbers around $N=62$.
-The striking feature of these observations is that they coincide with low-lying energy level structures that are consistent with what is normally characterized as collective motion of the nucleus.
-Standard nuclear structure model calculations including large-scale shell model, collective model and density functional theory calculations fail to reproduce the effect.
-Recent theoretical work has, however, successfully reproduced the “anomalous” $B_{4/2}$ phenomenon in some of the platinum and osmium isotopes by mapping a triaxial rotor Hamiltonian onto the interacting boson model (IBM), thereby extending the model's SU(3) degrees of freedom.
-The extended IBM Hamiltonian encompasses quadrupole vibrations, rotations as well as mixed-symmetry neutron-proton modes.
-We here successfully apply an extended IBM Hamiltonian to nuclei in both mass regions, which notably are characterized by similar boson numbers in the IBM.
-The results point to the emergence of a low-lying mixed-symmetry collective excitation mode, representing an additional form of nuclear collectivity that effectively bridges single-particle and collective behaviors.}
+{ Exceptionally low values of the ratio of electric quadrupole transition rates, $B_{4/2}\equiv B(E2;4^+_1\rightarrow2^+_1)/B(E2;2^+_1\rightarrow0^+_{\mathrm{gs}})<1$, have been observed in neutron-deficient nuclei near $N\approx94$ (W, Os, Pt) and $N\approx62$ (Te, Xe) with few and comparable numbers of valence nucleons outside closed shells.
+Remarkably, the suppressed $B_{4/2}$ ratios coincide with low-lying energy level patterns characteristic of collective motion.
+Standard approaches, including large-scale shell model, collective models, and density functional theory, fail to reproduce this behavior, commonly referred to as the $B_{4/2}$ (or $B(E2)$) anomaly.
+Recent work has reproduced the effect in selected Pt and Os isotopes via mapping a triaxial rotor Hamiltonian onto the interacting boson model (IBM), attributing it to triaxial rotational motion.
+However, this interpretation is unexpected as collectivity typically emerges first through vibrational modes with increasing valence nucleon number along isotopic chains.
+Here, we address this discrepancy using an extended IBM Hamiltonian across nuclei exhibiting the anomaly, benchmarked against large-scale shell model calculations, and propose that the $B(E2)$ anomaly arises from a low-lying mixed-symmetry collective mode that bridges single-particle and collective dynamics. }